 For example, two days ago I felt the typical shortness of breath, heart racing, I’m-feeling-faint, symptoms shortly after eating lunch.
 I grabbed my gear and discovered my pulse was over 100 bpm and that my blood pressure was running low (92/65).

 Two, it confirms that, yes, I’m probably feeling this way because my pulse is running high and my blood pressure is low.
-With that confirmed, I can go ahead with my arsenal of tricks to attempt stabilizing both values.
-Or, at least improve them.
+With that confirmed, I can go ahead with my arsenal of tricks to attempt to improve both values.

 2. Contact Your Doctor

 But even if your POTS flare isn’t a medical emergency, you should update your doctor if your symptoms persist.
 They may alter your medication or make other suggestions that can help you.
-It’s never a bad thing to keep your doctors in the loop, guys!
+It’s never a bad thing to keep your doctors in the loop.

 3. Eat Salty Foods